ligato/docs/docs/plugins/vpp-plugins.md

 Other types are specified as undefined.

-All the interface types except DPDK (physical) can be created or removed directly in the VPP if all necessary conditions are met.
-For example an Af-packet interface requires a VEth as a host in order to attach to it.
-The DPDK interfaces (PCI, physical) can be only configured.
+All of the interface types, except DPDK, can be created or removed directly in VPP, if all necessary conditions are met.
+For example, an AF_PACKET interface requires a VEth on a host in order to attach to it.
+The PCI and physical DPDK interfaces can be only configured.
 They cannot be added or removed.

 VPP uses multiple commands and/or binary APIs to create and configure shared binaries.
 The VPP agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
-The northbound configuration demands are translated to a sequence of binary API calls using the GoVPP library for eventual programming of the interface VPP.
+The NB configuration demands are translated to a sequence of binary API calls using the GoVPP library.
+The binary API calls are used to program a VPP interface.

+The interface plugin follows models and structure defined in the [interface proto][interface.proto] file.
+Note that he actual file is the `interface.proto` file.

-The interface plugin defines following [interface model][interface-model] and is divided into two parts:
+It is divided into two parts:

  - data common to all interface types.
  - data for a specific interface type.

 Note that there are exceptions in the common part, where not all fields can be defined on every interface type.
-For example, a physical address cannot be set to Af-packet or to DPDK interface despite the presence of the field in the definition.
+For example, a physical address cannot be set to an AF_PACKET or DPDK interface despite the presence of the field in the definition.
 If set, the value is silently ignored.

 Mandatory fields are `interface type` and `logical name`.
 The name is limited to 63 characters.
 The interface may define unique fields for the given type.

 A key is defined for every interface type.
-Here is an example of a VPP interface key with `<name>` being unique for a particular instance of the interface:
+Here is an example of a VPP interface key, with `<name>` being unique for a particular instance of the interface:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>

 ```

-See the [key reference][key-reference] to learn more about the interface keys.
+See the [keys concepts][concept-keys] and the [keys reference][key-reference] to learn more about the interface keys.

 The interface's logical name is for use by the VPP agent.
 It serves as a reference for other models (e.g. bridge domains).
 VPP works with indexes, which are generated when the new interface instance is created.

 The index is a unique integer for identification and future VPP internal references.
 In order to parse the name and index, the VPP agent uses a corresponding tag in the VPP binary API.
 This "name-to-index" mapping entry enables the VPP agent to locate the interface name and and the corresponding index.

-### Unnumbered interfaces
+### Unnumbered Interfaces

 An interface can be assigned with IPv4 or IPv6 addresses or some combination thereof.
 A VPP interface can also be set as unnumbered.
-It this scenario it "borrows" the IP address of another interface, the so called "target" interface.
+In this scenario, the VPP interface "borrows" the IP address of another interface, which is called the target interface.

 To set an interface as unnumbered, omit `ip_addresses` and set `interface_with_ip`.
-The target interface must exist and if it does not, the unnumbered interface will be postponed and configured later when the required target interface appears.
+The target interface must exist.
+If the target interface does not exit, the unnumbered interface will be configured later when the required target interface appears.
 The target interface must be configured with at least one IP address.

-### Maximum transmission unit
+### Maximum Transmission Unit

-The MTU is the size of the largest protocol data unit that can be sent on the "wire".
+The MTU is the size of the largest protocol data unit (PDU) that can be transmitted on the "wire".
 A custom MTU size for the interface can be set using the `mtu` value in the interface definition.
-If the field is left empty, VPP uses a default MTU size.
+If the field is left empty, VPP uses a default MTU size of 0.

-The VPP agent provides an option to automatically set the MTU size for an interface using a [config file] [interface-config-file].
+The VPP agent provides an option to automatically set the MTU size for an interface using the [interface conf file][interface-config-file].
 If the global MTU size is set to a non-zero value, but interface definition contains a different local value, the local value take precedence over the global value.

 !!! note
     MTU is not available for VxLan or IPSec tunnel interfaces.